 Cricut EasyPress 3

 The Cricut EasyPress 3 is one of the newest EasyPress models from Cricut.
-They have elevated the EasyPress by including bluetooth to connect to the Cricut Heat app – a convenient app that allows you to choose your transfer material, base material, and pressing surface, then tap to send time and temperature settings directly to the press.
+They have elevated the EasyPress by including Bluetooth to connect to the Cricut Heat app – a convenient app that allows you to choose your transfer material, base material, and pressing surface, then tap to send time and temperature settings directly to the press.

 Pros